cgwhouse/bootstrap/README.md

    - Add `crc32c-intel btrfs` to `MODULES=()` parentheses

+After finishing the Installation Guide:

+- Create new user
+- Ensure proprietary graphics
+- Install and configure the following using Arch Wiki:
+  - audio
+  - desktop environment
+  - web browser
+- Complete Post-Installation section rebooted into desktop environment

-After finishing the Installation Guide and Post-installation sections:
+After the Post-installation sections:

 - Remove subvolid sections from fstab
 - Install `snapper-support` and `btrfs-assistant` from AUR